aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

-Note that the dynamic data masking package presented here assumes that the source table and the masking views are located in separate database schemas.
+Note that PGDDM assumes that the source table and the masking views are located in separate database schemas.
 This is because the masking views and the source table have the same name.
-## **Dynamic Data Masking Patterns**
+## **Masking Functions in PGDDM**

-The dynamic data masking package allows for the following masking patterns.
+The PGDDM package allows for the following masking patterns.
 A masking pattern is a function that masks the data in a PII column based on some regular expression pattern.
 The following table lists the available masking patterns.
 **